mayjackass/AI_Maya_ScriptEditor/docs/MORPHEUS_INTEGRATION_COMPLETE.md

 ---

 *"What is Maya but the 3D Matrix?
 And what is Morpheus but your guide to reshape it with Python.
 The path is clear.
-Follow the white rabbit." 🕶️*
+Follow the white rabbit."*

 — Integration Complete